1989 NBL season: Ladder

 This is the ladder at the end of season, before the finals.
 The top 6 teams qualified for the finals series.

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Perth Wildcats won Head-to-Head (2-0).

 2Head-to-Head between Sydney Kings and Adelaide 36ers (1-1).
 Sydney Kings won For and Against (+7).

 3Head-to-Head between Westside Saints and Hobart Tassie Devils (1-1).
 Westside Saints won For and Against (+5).

 Finals

 Playoff bracket

-There were two best of three Elimination finals, four best of three Semi-finals, and then best of three grand final.
+There were two best of three Elimination finals, four best of three Semifinals, and then best of three grand final series.